thomaspernet/GoogleDrive-python/README.md

-This library proposes to define a straightforward data workflow between Jupyter notebook, Google Drive, and Google Cloud Platform.
+This library proposes a straightforward data workflow between Jupyter notebook, Google Drive, and Google Cloud Platform.
 The library contains three modules:

 - `google_authentification`: Gives authorization to access Google Drive and Google Cloud Platform
 - `google_drive`: Provides the necessary operations on **Google Drive** such as creating files, moving files, add images to a **Google Docs**, add/load data to/from **Google Spreadsheet**